anetczuk/MemoryMap/README.md

 Core part is implemented in _rbtree/AbstractRBTree.h_.
 It consists of generalisation based on _void*_ and function pointers.
 Those pointers enables storing any data in the tree, by simply providing implementation of following operations:
 * _less_ comparison operator
-* _can insert right_ - checking if value can be inserted into _right_ branch of node
-* _can insert left_ - checking if value can be inserted into _left_ branch of node
 * _try fit right_ - generalised fitting value into _right_ branch of node
 * _try fit left_ - generalised fitting value into _left_ branch of node
 * _print_ function of stored value